Professional Trust Administration Lawyers in Northern Virginia

 In the Commonwealth of Virginia, attorneys who administer trusts are strictly regulated by the State Bar.
 The trustee must deposit the funds in a “financial institution approved by the Virginia State Bar.”
 This can be “regulated state or federal chartered banks, savings institutions, and credit unions that are properly licensed and authorized to do business, have federal insurance on deposits and have entered into and agreed to abide by a Virginia State Bar Approved Financial Institution Agreement.
 The trustees must observe further requirements that depend on whether or not the account bears interest.” – Virginia State Bar

 Benefactors establish a trust because they want to know that after they die their loved ones will be cared for.
 Naturally, there is a great deal of trepidation that something could go wrong after they are no longer able to do anything about it.
 That’s why you need a Virginia estate planner who has a track record dealing with clients both living and deceased.
 When you plan your estate and trust through a Hale Ball Carlson Baumgartner Murphy, PLC attorney, you’ll have the confidence in knowing that your beneficiaries will be taken care of the way that you intended.
+We can also handle many types of trusts, including pet trusts.

 Since 1980 the AV-rated law firm of Hale Ball has served the legal needs of individuals and businesses.
 Our team of attorneys include lawyers named to Super Lawyer and Rising Star lists, as well as attorneys with advanced legal degrees, specialty certifications and lawyers who teach their areas of practice to other lawyers.